ghkhashayar/docs/docs/widgets.md

 ```

 ## Base Properties
-These properties exists in all widgets.
+These properties exist in all widgets.

 #### onIndex
 `type: boolean`

-is this element availble on index.
+is this element available on the index.

 #### onView
 `type: boolean`

-is this element availble on view.
+is this element available on view.

 #### onCreate
 `type: boolean`

-is this element availble on create.
+is this element available on create.

 #### onEdit
 `type: boolean`

-is this element availble on edit.
+is this element available on edit.

 #### onStore
 `type: boolean`

-should this store in database.
+should this store on the database.

 #### sortable
 `type: boolean`